defeat the enemy, strongholds and spiritual warfare

 Stef: Is there anything else that comes to mind, Hilary, that would set someone up for success who is new in their business?
 Maybe a last word on savings or anything you think we’ve missed.

 Hilary: I’ve seen too many business owners get distracted by the busyness of running a business.
-They forget that the whole purpose is to capture the value you’re creating for yourself and your family.
+They forget that the whole purpose is to capture the value you create for yourself and your family.

 I agree with a ramp-up phase in the first 12 months or so.
-You’re not able to pay yourself or save money typically.
-You want to make plans in your business to have your prices and sales high enough so you can pay yourself and save for your future.
-Saving money on a consistent basis is the quickest way to compound returns.
+You’re not typically able to pay yourself or save money.
+You want to plan in your business to have your prices and sales high enough so you can pay yourself and save for your future.
+Saving money consistently is the quickest way to compound returns.

 Until you hire someone as your VP of Sales, you are it.

 In your personal life, it’s more about maximizing what you get for what you have; keeping your expenses low, and saving the rest.
-For your business, it’s about filling those coffers and keeping an eye on your ROI (Return on Investment).
+It’s about filling those coffers and monitoring your ROI (Return on Investment) for your business.

 Finding Hilary Hendershott

-Stef: Such good advice.
+Stef: That’s such good advice.
 This has been amazing!
-Thank you, Hilary Hendershott, for pouring out and helping us understand these seemingly scary concepts that can, in reality, be simplified.
+Thank you, Hilary Hendershott, for pouring out your knowledge and helping us understand these seemingly scary concepts that can, in reality, be simplified.

 Where can everyone come to listen to your show and learn more about what you offer?